elmariachi111/amethon/article/article.md

 );
 ```

-Note, that the interaction presented here is still not unfailable.
-Of course anyone who knows a valid signature for a purchased item can now just successfully call the download route.
-To improve the route's security you could create the nonce server side to have the customer sign and prove it.
-Another note: since users themselves cannot make any sense of the garbled hex code they're supposed to sign, they cannot know, if we're going to trick them into signing another valid transaction that might compromise their account.
-We're avoiding this attack vector by making use of web's `eth.personal.sign` method but it might be nicer to display the message to be signed in a human friendly way.
-That's what [EIP-712](https://eips.ethereum.org/EIPS/eip-712) is trying to achieve, a standard that's [already supported by Metask](https://docs.metamask.io/guide/signing-data.html).
+The proof of control presented here is still not unfailable, though: Anyone who knows a valid signature for a purchased item can now just successfully call the download route.
+The final fix would be to create the random message nonce on the backend first and have the customer sign and prove it.
+Since users cannot make any sense of the garbled hex code they're supposed to sign, they cannot know if we're going to trick them into signing another valid transaction that might compromise their account.
+Although we've avoided this attack vector by making use of web3's `eth.personal.sign` method it might be nicer to display the message to be signed in a human friendly way.
+That's what [EIP-712](https://eips.ethereum.org/EIPS/eip-712) achieving, a standard that's [already supported by Metask](https://docs.metamask.io/guide/signing-data.html).

 ## Conclusion and Outlook

 Accepting payments on ecommerce websites never has been an easy task for developers.
-While the web3 ecosystem allows stores to accept digital currencies, the availability of service independent plugin solutions is still low.
-This article demonstrated only one safe way to request and receive payments but you can take it further from here.
-Gas costs for ERC20 transfers on Ethereum mainnet are exceeding our example's book prices so for low priced items one must use more gas friendly environments like [Gnosis Chain](https://www.xdaichain.com/) (their "native" Ether currency is the DAI stablecoin, so one doesn't have to worry about stablecoin transfers at all) or [Arbitrum](https://arbitrum.io/).
-You could think of extending backend with more advanced payment requests or cart checkouts or you could use DEXes to swap any incoming ERC20 tokens into your preferred currency.
-However, the promise of web3 holds: it allows direct monetary transaction without any middlemen and might be a great option to add for crypto savvy customers.
+While the web3 ecosystem allows storefronts to accept digital currencies, the availability of service independent plugin solutions is still low.
+This article demonstrated a safe way to request and receive crypto payments.

+There's room to take the approach further from here.
+Gas costs for ERC20 transfers on Ethereum mainnet are exceeding our example's book prices by far.
+So crypt payments for low priced items would mostly make sense on gas friendly environments like [Gnosis Chain](https://www.xdaichain.com/) (their "native" Ether currency is DAI, so you wouldn't even have to worry about stablecoin transfers here) or [Arbitrum](https://arbitrum.io/).
+You could also think of extending the backend with cart checkouts or use DEXes to swap any incoming ERC20 tokens into your preferred currency.

+After all, the promise of web3 holds: it allows direct monetary transactions without any middlemen and adds great value to online stores who want to engage their crypto savvy customers.